-In this example, a personal dataset is first created consisting of persons resident in Norway (regstatus == '1') per 2010-01-01.
-Thereafter, history of ongoing education is retrieved for the period 2010-2012, where only data on higher education (master or higher, level 7 and 8) is kept.
-The 'collapse (count)' command is used to count the number of observations with ongoing education per individual over the period 2010-2012, and the result is then linked to the personal dataset for further analysis.
+In this example, a personal dataset is first created consisting of persons resident in Norway (regstatus == '1') per 2019-01-01.
+Thereafter, history of ongoing education is retrieved for the whole year of 2019, where only data on higher education (master or higher, level 7 and 8) is kept.
+The 'collapse (count)' command is used to count the number of observations with ongoing education per individual over the year 2019, and the result is then linked to the personal dataset for further analysis.